 If someone in your family has tragically lost their life in Augusta, we understand that this is one of the most difficult times in your life.
-We know that you are grieving, and you may also be wondering how you will pay for the funeral or put your life back together without your loved one’s income.
-We want you to know that financial help is available – you may be entitled to recover money in a wrongful death claim for the loss of your family member’s life.
-An Augusta wrongful death lawyer can help you.
+We know you are grieving, and you may also wonder how you will pay for the funeral or put your life back together without your loved one’s income.

-A “wrongful death” claim is a claim by the family members of someone who has died because of an accident or other negligent behavior.
-“Negligence” is a legal term that essentially means carelessness, and it can include many types of conduct, including:
+A wrongful death claim is made by family members of someone who has died from fatal injuries due an accident or other negligent behavior.
+Negligence is a legal term that essentially means carelessness, and it can include many types of conduct, including:

 - Medical malpractice